Counseling Services

 Investment

-A 15-minute consultation call will be provided at no charge to you before we schedule an appointment.
+A 20-minute consultation call will be provided at no charge to you before we schedule an appointment.

 Out-Of-Network Reimbursement

-I am not an ‘in-network’ provider for any health insurance plans.
+I am not an ‘in-network’ provider with any health insurance plans.

 To use out-of-network benefits, please call the customer service number on your insurance card and ask about how you can be reimbursed for a telehealth visit with an out-of-network therapist (specifically, codes 90791 and 90834).